ShaiYer/scripts-deploy-gh-pages/README.md

 ## 🔍 3.
 Testing Your Production Build Locally

-Before deploying to GitHub Pages, it's recommended to test your production build locally:
+Before deploying to GitHub Pages, test your production build locally to catch any potential issues:

 ```bash
 npm run build